homeymusic/mami.codi.R/README.md

 ### Pure ~ Partials: 1

-For pure tones, the behavioral results and the theoretical predictions agree.
+For pure tones, the behavioral results and the theoretical predictions mostly agree.
 Only P5 and P8 have pronounced two-sided peaks.
-The behavioral results show subtle variations in consonance height across the 15 semitones but the overall shape agrees with MaMi.CoDi predictions.
+The behavioral results show subtle variations in consonance height across the 15 semitones but the overall peak structure agrees with MaMi.CoDi predictions.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|